rahualrai/deepracer_floridamen/README.md

 ## Results
 Using my reward function and hyperparameters, my DeepRacer model learned to follow the track and stay on the correct path, resulting in winning first place in the competition!
-You can see my model in action in the following YouTube video:
+You can see my model in action in the following YouTube video: (click the picture to play the video)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/nHD-ifZz1SU/0.jpg)](https://www.youtube.com/watch?v=nHD-ifZz1SU)